A Concurrency-Optimal List-Based Set: Concurrency analysis of list-based sets

+\remove{ In this paper, we consider the conventional \textsf{set} type exporting $\lit{insert}$, $\lit{remove}$, and $\lit{contains}$ operations with standard sequential semantics: $\lit{insert}(v)$ adds $v$ to the set and returns $\true$ if $v$ is not already there, and returns $\false$ otherwise; $\lit{remove}(v)$ drops $v$ from the set and returns $\true$ if $v$ is there, and returns $\false$ otherwise; and $ \lit{contains}(v)$ returns $\true$ if and only if $v$ is in the set.
+As a baseline for a concurrency analysis of concurrent set implementations, we consider the sequential implementation of the set type (denoted \LL) that uses a \emph{sorted linked list}.
+The exact specification and the list-based sequential implementation of \textsf{set} are presented in Appendix~\ref{app:ll}. }

-\textbf{Executions.} An \emph{event} of a process $p_i$ is an invocation or response of an operation performed by $p_i$ on a high-level object implementation, a rmw primitive $\langle g,h \rangle$ applied by $p_i$ to a base object $b$ along with its response $r$ (we call it a \emph{rmw event} and write $(b, \langle g,h\rangle, r,i)$).
+\myparagraph{Executions} An \emph{event} of a process $p_i$ is an invocation or response of an operation performed by $p_i$ on a high-level object (in this paper, a set) implementation, or a \emph{primitive} applied by $p_i$ to a base object $b$ along with its response.
 A \emph{configuration} specifies the value of each base object and the state of each process.
 The \emph{initial configuration} is the configuration in which all base objects have their initial values and all processes are in their initial states.
 An \emph{execution fragment} is a (finite or infinite) sequence of events.
-An \emph{execution} of an implementation $I$ is an execution fragment where, starting from the initial configuration, each event is issued according to $I$ and each response of a rmw event $(b, \langle g,h\rangle, r,i)$ matches the state of $b$ resulting from all preceding events.
-We assume that executions are \emph{well-formed}: no process invokes a new high-level operation before the previous high-level operation returns.
+An \emph{execution} of an implementation $I$ is an execution fragment where, starting from the initial configuration, each event is issued according to $I$ and each response of a primitive matches the state of $b$ resulting from all preceding events.
 Let $\alpha|p_i$ denote the subsequence of an execution $\alpha$ restricted to the events of process $p_i$.
 Executions $\alpha$ and $\alpha'$ are \emph{equivalent} if for every process $p_i$, $\alpha|p_i=\alpha'|p_i$.
 An operation $\pi$ \emph{precedes} another operation $\pi'$ in an execution $\alpha$, denoted $\pi \rightarrow_{\alpha} \pi'$, if the response of $\pi$ occurs before the invocation of $\pi'$ in $\alpha$.
 Two operations are \emph{concurrent} if neither precedes the other.

 An execution is \emph{sequential} if it has no concurrent operations.
 An operation is \emph{complete} in $\alpha$ if the invocation event is followed by a \emph{matching} response; otherwise, it is \emph{incomplete} in $\alpha$.
 Execution $\alpha$ is \emph{complete} if every operation is complete in $\alpha$.

-\textbf{High-level histories and linearizability.} A \emph{high-level history} $\tilde H$ of an execution $\alpha$ is the subsequence of $\alpha$ consisting of all invocations and responses of (high-level) operations.